margaretmf/margaretmf.github.io/creativewriting.md

 Letting it hurt.
 Bearing the pain.

+This sweet guitar
+why?
+why?
+I'm in pain over you
+It's in everyone's hands
+It's in everyone's arms

+Walking into that country store
+I see those badass boots
+A sign with a gun and some cowboy boots
+I see the history of the gun
+Why oh why is everything centered around guns?
+Why should I feel threatened at the gas station?

 ## A Chord Struck ##
 It was a hit.
 It really struck a chord.